Ramith Rambukwella: Arrest and misbehavior

+In May 2025, Rambukwella was remanded until June 3 by the Colombo Magistrate’s Court following his arrest.
+The case stems from allegations that during his tenure as Minister of Mass Media, Health, and Environment in 2021–2023, Keheliya Rambukwella appointed several close associates to his personal staff and unlawfully obtained allowances on their behalf.
+Investigations by the Commission to Investigate Allegations of Bribery or Corruption (CIABOC) revealed that these actions caused a financial loss exceeding Rs.
+8 million to the state.

 On 18 July 2013, Rambukwella was fined with 50% of his tour fee of the West Indies after causing mild panic on a flight by attempting to open the cabin door at 35,000 feet.
 He was drunk at that time, where he had mistaken the cabin door for the lavatory, and suggested he had been half-asleep, which is what prompted the error.

 In September 2013, he was arrested following a car accident in Colombo, which struck a wall.
 He was arrested again in March 2018, for involving in drunk driving and assault.